-The MPH program delivers approximately 90 percent of its content via online courses.
+The MPH program offered by the Institute of Public and Preventive Health delivers approximately 90 percent of its content via online courses.
 The remaining 10 percent is delivered as on-campus courses which requires attendance to classes at the Augusta University Health Science Campus.

 The MPH program is accredited by the Council on Education for Public Health.

 Please note: At this time, Augusta University's MPH program does not offer sufficient on-campus course work for students with F-1 or J-1 student status to meet all study requirements. https://www.augusta.edu/allied...

 To be considered for admission to the online MPH program, the following items must be submitted along with your application:

 - Official transcripts from all universities and colleges attended, showing that you’ve earned a bachelor’s degree or equivalent from an accredited college or university, with a GPA above 2.8 on a 4.0 scale

 - Proof of Lawful Presence: According to Policy 4.3.4 of the University System of Georgia, any student requesting to pay at the in-state tuition rate will be required to provide verification of their lawful presence in the United States in order to be classified as an in-state student or awarded an out-of-state tuition waiver.